ereekaur/finance/README.md

 ```python
 Optimal values of c_i: [ 8.95208668 15.0555552  25.32032479  6.60474165 11.10780715  8.95208668]
 ```
-However finding a Pareto optimal solution for MOLP problem seems to be trivial, thus something has to be adjusted.
+However finding a Pareto optimal solution for MOLP problem seems to be trivial, thus something in our model has to be adjusted namely the way we try to measure revenue.